Digestive enzymes aren’t just important to your health, they are essential!

 Probulin® Offers a Specially Formulated Daily Digestive Enzyme That Has Three Unique Characteristics.

 - MAKTrek™ Bypass Delivery System.
-This unique system uses a sustainably harvested seaweed extract to provide a “chemical free” barrier between the supplemental digestive enzymes and stomach acid.
+This unique system uses a seaweed extract to provide a barrier between the supplemental digestive enzymes and stomach acid.
 Stomach acid can destroy much of the enzyme activity frequently used in other digestive enzyme supplements.
 The MAKTrek™ Bypass system preserves the activity of these valuable digestive enzymes.
 Which supports safe passage of the enzymes into the critical digestive tract where it can be most effective.

-- Probulin’s Daily Digestive Enzyme is truly a Full-Spectrum Daily Digestive Enzyme.
+- Probulin’s Daily Digestive Enzyme is truly a Broad-Spectrum Daily Digestive Enzyme.
 It Includes not only the primary Protease, Lipase and Amylase, but also includes enzymes that support the digestion of Gluten (DPPIV – enzyme), Beans and legumes (Alphagalactosidase enzyme), Lactose (Lactase enzyme), Plant fiber (cellulase enzyme), and grain digestion (phytase enzynme).

 - We purposely reduce dramatically the amount of amylase included so as to not support increased breakdown and absorption of sugars and starches.
 When considering the abundance of processed and refined food in our diets today, it is important to not just consider what you are eating, but actually what the food you are eating will do to you once absorbed.
 For example, we should be careful with increasing our body’s breakdown of highly processed starches and sugars.
 If we break down sugars too much, it may increase the glycemic load on the body.
 We believe that it is important to assist with digestion, but not when it comes to food that we really shouldn’t be eating to begin with.

-Do you have digestive challenges, or feel like you want to support your digestive and overall health?
+Do you have occasional digestive challenges, or feel like you want to support your digestive and overall health?
 A daily enzyme supplement like Probulin’s Daily Digestive Enzyme may be a good solution for you.
 Learn more about Probulin’s approach to enzymes.